 What is a habitat?
 It's where a certain group of organisms (called a community) live.

 Why do they live there?
-They settled there because the habitat provides them with what they need: specifically, food & water, shelter and a chance to mate.
+They settled there because the habitat provides them with what they need - specifically, food and water, shelter and a chance to mate.

 There are lots of different ways of studying a habitat to find out what lives there - it really depends on the type of habitat you're visiting.
 Typical habitats to study are hedge, woodland, field edge, rocky seashore, pond - all these will have a particular community of organisms and will have their own methods of study.

-One way of sampling what types of small animal live on the ground near you is to use a pitfall trap.
+One way of sampling (meaning checking out) what types of small animal live on the ground near you is to use a pitfall trap.
 This is basically something like a yogurt pot sunk into the ground so that it's level with the soil surface.
 Some suitable bait such as apple is placed into it (although this isn't strictly necessary).
+Any animals that move around on the soil surface may fall into the trap.

 One way of sampling the types of plants growing in a meadow is to use a 1 m2 quadrat, which is simply an open square made of wood with sides 1 m in length.
 The quadrat is thrown at random, and the percentage of different plants within the square is estimated.
 For example, one throw in a meadow might give the following results: